There is evidence of settlement, pottery production, agriculture and trade in the area by the beginning of the 5th-century BC.

 Through the severe winter of 1962-3, the new National Trust Head Warden, his assistant and numerous volunteers worked hard to prepare the island for visitors.
 Tracks were cleared through rampant rhododendrons and firebreaks cut to prevent repetition of the disastrous fire of 1934.

 On 15 May 1963, Jack Battrick wrote in this diary, 'A sultry, but brilliant summer's day found us celebrating our grand overture.'
-Among the audience at the formal opening ceremony were two of those who had taken part in the first Scout camp 55 years before.
+Among the audience at the formal opening ceremony were two of those who had taken part in the first Scout-style camp on the island.